 If you go…

-Hurley’s Golf Course and Van Starting Scenes
+Hurley’s Golf Course and Van Starting Scenes and many other scenes

 The Ka’a’awa Valley on the Kualoa Ranch was where Hurley made his golf course and found the old VW van.
 This was also the scene where Ben killed his father.
-This valley has been the backdrop for other movies like Jurassic Park and 50 First Dates.
+This valley has been the backdrop for other television shows and movies like Jurassic Park and 50 First Dates.
 You can see these sites on a one hour Movie Sites and Ranch tour offered by Kualoa Ranch.
 Check out our review of the tour for more information.

 Other Sites We Found